 I love paper products and had lots of input in the form of amateur sketches of our wedding invitations that a professional artist brought to life.

 Sean and I stood in front of open barn doors allowing the beauty of the mountains beyond the altar serve as the backdrop for the ceremony.

 We crafted our ceremony to include both goofy and touching readings from our best friends, and the vows we wrote to one another ended up wringing out tears from many in the crowd but especially from each other.
 Our music choices were especially important as they were all songs reminiscent of other important moments in our lives and relived in the happy context of our wedding.

 My dad salvaged two old windows from a cabin near Yellowstone that has been in our family for generations and spent all summer prior to our wedding collecting and pressing Idaho flowers to place in the windowpanes.
 We then used glass markers to make these into the seating chart.
 This was my favorite detail.

 For the reception, we wanted a soft, intimate ambiance.
 The roaring fireplace, candles, and twinkling aspen trees were exactly the lighting that created this feel.

 The lit aspen trees surrounding the pillars inside the barn were cut from my parents’ yard in Denver.

 For favors, we gave out chocolate and caramel covered apples from Rocky Mountain Chocolate Factory.
 A yummy choice for the end of the night!

 The flowers were delicate and flawlessly arranged to intermingle with worn, gilded collectibles such as trumpets and miniature animals.

-My advice: Definitely hire a wedding planner if you live at a distance – their advice from having worked for years in that city can save you a ton in time, energy, and money.
+Definitely hire a wedding planner if you live at a distance – their advice from having worked for years in that city can save you a ton in time, energy, and money.
 They already know which vendors are awesome, what the weather will realistically be like, and how to troubleshoot that venue if they’ve worked it many times before.